tenxsoydev/karen-yank.nvim/README.md

   },
   mappings = {
-    -- The key that controls the use of registers (and probably talks to the manager when things doesn't work as intended) -- You can map e.g., "<leader><leader>" if you use the plugin inverted(black_whole_default=false) karen = "y",
+    -- The key that controls the use of registers (and probably talks to the manager when things doesn't work as intended) -- You can map e.g., `<leader><leader>` if you use the plugin inverted karen = "y",
     -- Unused keys possible values: { "d", "D", "c", "C", "x", "X", "s", "S" }, -- "S" / "s" are often utilized for plugins like surround or hop.
 Therefore, they are not used by default unused = { "s", "S" },
   },
 }
 ```

 ## Additional Info

-Karen is mainly designed to be used with nvim in conjunction with the system clipboard ("unnamedplus").
+Karen is mainly designed to be used with nvim in conjunction with the system `clipboard=unnamedplus`.
 For other modes, not all functions of the plugin may work.
-But please do not hesitate to reach out if you experience unexpected behavior with the mode you are using.
+If you notice unexpected behavior with the mode you are using, feel free to open an issue.

 <details>
 <summary>Plugin-related functionalities</summary>

-Since there is no real API, the configuration strives to provide all the options on which a user could potentially fall short if he tries to customize the plugin's behavior.
+Since there is no real API yet, the configuration strives to provide all the options on which a user could potentially fall short if he tries to customize the plugin's behavior.

-Of course, there are other mappings and adjustments related to the cut, yank, delete actions that can further expand the workflows in which Karen can be used.
-However, creating an extended set of predefined commands and keyboard mappings was not considered appropriate, as they can be created in nvim's own configuration with maximum customizability.
+The creation of an extended set of predefined keymaps and commands has been omitted, as these can be created the user's own nvim configuration with maximum customizability.
 To give three simple examples:

 1. As `ddp` and `ddP` is sometimes used to move lines down / up.
    One could use `<A-j>` and `<A-k>` to move lines and ranges.